radiantearth/community-sprints/03072017-ft-collins-colorado/agenda.md

 * Update static catalog examples and narratives for other changes agreed upon.
 * Explore html for static catalogs
 * Create / improve static catalogs for the latest spec changes (thumbnails, asset dict, etc)
+* Code a static STAC validator - check all links and json schema conformance.

 #### Intro to STAC